javascript-tutorial/en.javascript.info/1-js/04-object-basics/03-symbol/article.md

 - `Symbol.toPrimitive`
 - ...and so on.

-For instance, `Symbol.toPrimitive` allows to describe object to primitive conversion.
+For instance, `Symbol.toPrimitive` allows us to describe object to primitive conversion.
 We'll see its use very soon.

 Other symbols will also become familiar when we study the corresponding language features.